+- Operational Event and Loss Data Management;

+- Risk Control Self-Assessment;

+- Control Issue Management;

-- New Product Approval Process; and - Scenario Analysis
+- New Product Approval Process; and

+- Scenario Analysis

-These tools form part of the operational risk policy that allows CIMB Group to effectively identify, measure, mitigate and report its operational risks.
-Each material division of the CIMB Group self-assesses their internal risk and control environment and report key control deficiencies with remediation plans.
+These tools form part of the operational risk policy that allows the Group to effectively identify, measure, mitigate and report its operational risks.
+Each material division of the Group self-assesses on their internal risk and control environment and report key control deficiencies with remediation plans.

-Each new or varied product with changes to the process flow is subjected to a rigorous risk review through sign-offs from the relevant stakeholders where all critical and relevant areas of risk are being appropriately identified and assessed independently from the risk takers or product owners.
+Each new or varied product with changes to the process flow is subjected to a rigorous risk review , where all critical and relevant areas of risk are being appropriately identified and assessed independently from the risk takers or product owners.

-The promotion of a risk management culture within our Group whereby the demand for integrity and honesty is non-negotiable remains the core theme in our operational risk awareness program.
-Additionally, the e-learning module on operational risk management has enhanced the awareness of operational risk amongst the staff.
+The promotion of a risk management culture within our Group whereby the demand for integrity and honesty is non-negotiable, remains the core theme in our operational risk awareness program.
+Additionally, the elearning module on operational risk management has enhanced the awareness of operational risk amongst the staff.